nus-cs2103-AY2122S1/ip/docs/README.md

 # Dude User Guide

 ![Image of UI](./Ui.png)

 ## Features

-1. Cross platform compactible, only Java 11 JRE without any third party libraries is needed to run the same .jar executable
+1. Cross platform compactible (Windows, MacOS and Linux), only Java 11 JRE without any third party libraries is needed to run the same .jar executable
 2. Add different types of tasks, ToDo, DeadLine and Event tasks.
 3. Set deadlines or times for DeadLine and Event tasks.
 4. View all tasks added to the list.